1andee/luhn-algorithm/README.md

 # luhn-algorithm
+# Lighthouse Labs W1D5 stretch goal.

 Write a function check, which, given a number, returns whether it is valid or not according to the [Luhn Algorithm](https://en.wikipedia.org/wiki/Luhn_algorithm).

-Lighthouse Labs W1D5 stretch goal.
+## Unit Tests
+Run from command line via `npm test`

+## Dev Dependencies
+- mocha
+- chai